 Johnny Harris made a compelling YouTube video about the benefits of deleting photos, called "How to Remember Your Life."

+Once you've committed to change, make a system.
 Electronic notebooks create great mental shortcuts.
-A Life Organizer centralizes your multi-faceted life and surfaces your plans into your awareness so you can pursue what matters most to you.
+A Business Organizer centralizes your multi-faceted life and surfaces your plans into your awareness so you can pursue what matters most to you.

-A life organizer can accelerate your life by helping you:
+A business organizer can accelerate your life by helping you:

-create more: become a consistent, high-quality content creator to attract an audience
+create more: become a consistent, high-quality content creator and a recognized leader in your field

 Week 3: Go as paperless as possible, Marie Kondo style.

-Most of my clutter is caused by piling papers—old notes, flyers, magazines, cards, half-used notebooks, mail, receipts, tags, etc. As a writer, artist, and visual learner, I find paper to be one of the most grueling aspects of tidying up.
+Most of my clutter is caused by piling papers—old notes, flyers, magazines, cards, half-used notebooks, mail, receipts, tags, manuals, etc. As a writer, artist, and visual learner, I find paper to be one of the most grueling aspects of tidying up.
 I pride myself on my meticulous class notes, colorful study guides, and aesthetic infographics.
-(To learn more about the KonMari method, see my path to minimalism).

 I'd be remiss to say I'm going completely paperless.
+Paper still has its advantages: privacy, convenience, visual flexibility, a classic feel.
 Scientific research often necessitates data recording on hard copy data sheets.
 But wherever feasible, I'm using cloud-based notebooks like OneNote to scan and upload paper information.